kubernetes/website/docs/getting-started-guides/ubuntu/validation.md

 executed the test.

 **Note:** The results will only be available once the action has completed the test run.
-End-to-end testing can be quite time intensive.
-Often taking more than 1 hour, depending on configuration.
+End-to-end testing can be quite time consuming, often taking more than 1 hour, depending on configuration.
 {: .note}